-The Brother Solutions Center (http://solutions.brother.com) is your one stop resource for all your printing needs.
-Download the latest drivers and utilities for your machine, read FAQs and troubleshooting tips.
+The Brother Solutions Center

+(http://solutions.brother.com) is your one stop resource for all your printing needs.
+Download the latest drivers and utilities for your machine, read FAQs and troubleshooting tips or learn about special printing solutions.

 Definitions of warnings, cautions, and notes